wiseman-timelord/Chat-Gradio-Gguf/README.md

 ## Development Roadmap
 ### Completed
-- CUDA installer with version selection.
+- Llama.cpp installer with variant selection.
 - Directory structure setup.
 - Basic Gradio interface.
 - Configuration management.
 - Virtual environment integration.
-- Support for **Lamarckvergence-14B** and **Nxcode-CQ-7B** models.
+- Support `Lamarckvergence-14B-GGUF` model (current best model under 15b).
 - Message history management with session labeling.
 ### Outstanding
 - **Token Streaming**: Real-time token generation for smoother interactions.
 - **Code Block Formatting**: Automatically format code blocks marked with ` ``` `.
 - **FAISS Vector Storage**: Implement vector storage for enhanced RAG capabilities.
 - **Contextual Injection System**: Dynamically inject context into prompts.
+- **GPU Selection**: The user may have more than 1 card, so somehow we need to be able to detect the cards, and offer the user the option to select beteen them from auto-populated dropdown box.
-- **Layer-wise GPU Offloading**: Automatically calculate and allocate layers based on available VRAM.
+- **Layer-wise GPU Offloading**: Automatically calculate and allocate layers based on available VRAM. (we must make the user specify how much VRam the card has in settings, as AMD non-Rocm cards do not expose this, default to 8).
-- **Session Summarization**: After the first response, summarize the session and generate a 3-word label for the history tab.
+- **Session Summarization**: After the first response from the AI, the model would immediately be used in a hidden (non-session aware) interaction with a special prompt, to summarize the nature of the session in 3-words, based on the, input and response, that will become the `Three word label` for the new session in the history tab, and then it will require to switch back to normal operation, with awareness of the session.
 - **Model Selection Dropdown**: Add a dropdown in the Gradio interface to select and switch between models.
 - **Configuration Page Enhancements**: Add dropdowns for settings like temperature (`0`, `0.25`, `0.5`, `0.75`, `1`).